RealLadyDog/RealLadyDog/README.md

 I really love cuddle piles and hugs.

 If you see me in the library or in the bakery talking to someone or my friends.
 (Yes, I am active in those areas!)
 Try to interact with me!
 I don't mind! unless you read the cautions.
+(Please whisper me!
+I might be afk and miss the interactions!)

 # 🩵Interest🧡
 Usually loves to draw, watch, play games, listen to music, and sleep!